-In the opinion of Sidley Austin LLP, San Francisco, California, Special Tax Counsel with respect to the Bonds, under existing law and assuming compliance with certain covenants in the documents pertaining to the Bonds, and requirements of the Internal Revenue Code of 1986, as amended, as described herein, interest on the Bonds is not includable in the gross income of the owners of the Bonds for federal income tax purposes and is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
-Interest on the Bonds, however, is included as an adjustment in the calculation of federal corporate alternative minimum taxable income and may therefore affect a corporation's alternative minimum tax liability.
-Interest on the Bonds is exempt from personal income taxes imposed by the State of California.
-See "TAX MATTERS" herein.
+In the opinion of Sidley Austin LLP, San Francisco, California, Special Counsel with respect to the Certificates, under existing law and assuming compliance with certain covenants in the documents pertaining to the Certificates, and requirements of the Internal Revenue Code of 1986, as amended, as described herein, the portion of each Lease Payment due under the Lease designated as and comprising interest with respect to the Certificates is not includable in the gross income of the owners of the Certificates for federal income tax purposes and is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
+Such portion of each Lease Payment, however, is included as an adjustment in the calculation of federal corporate alternative minimum taxable income and may therefore affect a corporation's alternative minimum tax liability.
+In the further opinion of Special Counsel, the portion of each Lease Payment due under the Lease designated as and comprising interest with respect to the Certificates is exempt from personal income taxes imposed by the State of California.
+See "Tax Matters" herein.